soumyasankar99/soumyasankar99/README.md

-- 👋 Hi, I’m @soumyasankar99
+- 👋 Hi, am @soumyasankar99
-- 👀 I’m interested in ... python
+- 👀 I’m interested in ... data
-- 🌱 I’m currently learning ...data science
+- 🌱 I’m currently learning ...data science with python
-- 💞️ I’m looking to collaborate on ... various data science project
+- 💞️ I’m open to any  collaborations in ... various data science projects
-- 📫 How to reach me ... soumyasankar99@gmail.com
+- 📫 Feel free to reach out to me ... soumyasankar99@gmail.com

 <!---